kennyldc/crispy-computing-machine/airflow/README.md

 # Note for professor

 If you really want/need to access our Airflow setup inside our instance you can contact us (via Discord or mail) and provide us: a valid IP Address and the desired username.
-We’ll provide a password to log in.
+We’ll give you a password to log in.